You guys are going on a Gold Coast family holiday? Why don’t you just go overseas…it is just as cheap. It’s too expensive to holiday in Australia.

 - You can reserve a rental car and have it waiting for you at The Gold Coast International Airport.

 - The new light rail system operates in the Surfers Paradise/Southport area from 5 am to midnight on weekdays and throughout weekends.
 The route links Helensvale, Gold Coast University Hospital, Southport, Main Beach, Surfers Paradise and Broadbeach.

 - Buses service the urban areas of Gold Coast City.
 The network stretches south to Coolangatta, west to Nerang, and north to the developing areas of Coomera and Ormeau.

 - The TransLink Journey Planner will help you to plan your trip and provides fare and timetable information

 WHERE TO STAY ON THE GOLD COAST

-- The Gold Coast has accommodation options for every budget from Hostels, to apartments and hotels rooms.
+- The Gold Coast has accommodation options for every budget from Hostels, to apartments and hotel rooms.

-- You can search Airbnb for there Gold Coast City offerings.
-If you have never used Airbnb before get yourself $50 credit by signing up and booking a stay right HERE
+- You can search Airbnb for its Gold Coast City offerings.
+If you have never used Airbnb before get yourself a $50 credit by signing up and booking a stay right HERE

 - Hotels on The Gold Coast generally start from around $296 a night for a double room 3star and increase incrementally as the luxury rating rises towards the 5-star average price of $395.00.